 Protein C and Protein S

-When you have had an unexplained blood clot; when your newborn has a severe clotting disorder; sometimes when a close relative has an inherited protein C or protein S deficiency
+When you have had an unexplained blood clot, especially when you don't have classic risk factors, have a blood clot at a young age (younger than age 50) or in an unusual location; when your newborn has a severe clotting disorder; sometimes when a close relative has an inherited protein C or protein S deficiency

 A blood sample drawn from a vein in your arm

 Protein C and protein S are two proteins in the blood that help regulate blood clot formation.
 Two separate tests for these proteins are often performed together as part of the investigation of a possible excessive clotting disorder.
-The tests measure the amount of each protein and evaluate whether they are performing their proper functions.
+The tests measure the amount of each protein (antigen tests) and evaluate whether they are performing their proper functions (activity tests).

-Proteins C and protein S work together to help control blood clot formation.
-They inactivate specific coagulation factors (factors V and VIII) that are required to generate and form blood clots.
+Proteins S acts as a principal cofactor to protein C. The two work together to help regulate and control blood clot formation by inactivating specific coagulation factors (factors V and VIII) that are required to generate and form blood clots.
 This has the net effect of slowing down clot formation, much like brakes slow a speeding car.
-However, if there is not enough protein C or S or they are not functioning normally, clot formation can go unchecked, possibly leading to excessive clotting.
+Therefore, if there is not enough protein C or S or they are not functioning normally, clot formation can go unchecked, possibly leading to excessive clotting.
 These conditions can range from mild to severe.

 Deficient or dysfunctional protein C or protein S may be due to an underlying condition (acquired), such as liver disease, kidney disease, severe infections or cancer, or can be inherited, passed from parent to child.
-About 1 out of every 300 people has one normal gene and one abnormal gene (heterozygous) for protein C deficiency and about 1 in 20,000 people have protein S or C deficiencies that lead to symptoms.
+Both protein C deficiency and protein S deficiency are inherited in an autosomal dominant pattern.
+About 1 out of every 200-500 people has one normal gene and one abnormal gene (heterozygous), causing protein C deficiency.
+About 1 in 500 people have protein S deficiency due to heterozygous gene mutation.

 There are two types of inherited protein C deficiencies: